Kerry to visit Egypt, tensions high before Mursi trial

 Several hundred Islamists protested in a few cities on Friday, responding to a call from a pro-Mursi alliance for daily protests until the ousted president stands trial on Monday.

 In Alexandria, seven people were wounded after residents clashed with Mursi supporters before security forces intervened, a security official said.
-Forty-five Mursi supporters were arrested.
+Thirteen Islamists were arrested.

 Fighting also erupted in the Gisr al-Suez district of Cairo.